gabrielesnack/DsSelect/README.md

 I'd like to highlight, this is a draft which was made for apollion design system, and so you can try and see more on [@apollion-ds/web-components](https://www.npmjs.com/package/@apollion-ds/web-components)

+### Some specifications.
-The style of this component was made thinking in [Element-UI#Select](https://element.eleme.io/#/en-US/component/select#select)
+- The style of this component was made thinking in [Element-UI#Select](https://element.eleme.io/#/en-US/component/select#select)
+- It has a sort method to list all items selected in the top.
+- It has a filter method to find the desired item.
+- It can select one or more items.
+- You can assign a message for items that are not found.
+- You can clear only first item selected or all items.

 #### Pieces of Select:
 - Menu